OpenOmics/snakevision/README.md

 ## Overview
 Welcome to snakevision!
 Before getting started, we highly recommend reading through our documentation below.

-The **`./snakevision`** provides a simplified command-line interface to visualize Snakemake DAGs or rule graphs.
+**`./snakevision`** provides a simplified command-line interface to visualize Snakemake DAGs or rule graphs.
 If you are familiar with other existing tools to visualize DAGs like [graphviz](https://graphviz.org/), getting started with `snakevision` should be a breeze.

 ## Examples